pantheon-systems/documentation/source/content/guides/getstarted/06-addsite.md

 This process will install a WordPress plugin.
 If you don't want to use a plugin, migrate your site manually.

-1. On your Personal or Professional Workspace dashboard, select the yellow <Icon icon="plus" text="Create New Site"/> button on the lower right side of the page.
+1. On your Personal or Professional Workspace dashboard, select the **Migrate Existing Site** button on the lower right side of the page.

    ![Migrate site button](../../../images/migrate-site-button.png)